librg/zpl-json/README.md

-# ZPL - JSON parser module
+# ZPL - JSON4 parser module
 [![npm version](https://badge.fury.io/js/zpl_json.c.svg)](https://badge.fury.io/js/zpl_json.c)

-A simple module used for parsing JSON files.
-It offers a simple interface that is JSON-standard friendly.
+A simple module used for parsing JSON5 files.
+It offers a simple interface that is JSON and JSON5-standard friendly.
 Thanks to the "at place" approach of parsing JSON tokens, the parser offers high speed advantage and low memory footprint.

 ## Usage